bhuvnk/EVA/phase2Session10/README.md

         return torch.nn.functional.avg_pool2d(x, kernel_size=3, stride=3) # 5x5
 ```

-* This output later will be flattened to 25 and concatenated to other state values.
+* This output later will be flattened to 25 and concatenated with other state values.

 #### State2:

 - Second part of the state contains a vector of:
   `[distance, orientation, -orientation, angle, angle]`
-- This was an overkill, but these state values stayed in the code.
+- Using state values was an overkill, but hey don't fix it if it aint broken.
 - State1 and State2 are concatenated and fed into simple two layer DNN to Create Actor Networks

 ### Actions